thundercomb/poetrydb/README.md

 ]
 ```

-But what do we do with text in json format (or yaml, or xml)?
+But what do we do with text in json format?
 The real power of PoetryDB's API becomes apparent when combined with a program.
 Consider the following Ruby code:

 ```
 require 'httparty'